NAHUC Certification and Recertification

 Certification The Third Step: Register

 Increased opportunity and availability to sit for the exam.
-There are three ways to take the exam.
+There are two ways to take the exam.

 - Take the exam under the supervision of an independent proctor.
 An independent proctor is a person who supervises the administration of a test or examination.
 A school or an employer can be an independent proctor for the health unit coordinator certification exam.

-- Take the exam under the supervisor of a webcam proctor.
-Utilizing a webcam proctor gives you the convenience of taking the exam via your own computer.
+- Take the exam under the supervisor of a webcam remote proctor.
+Utilizing a webcam remote proctor gives you the convenience of taking the exam via your own computer in your own personal setting.